 About Student Scoop

 Student Scoop is a guest blog written by members of the Academy of Nutrition and Dietetics for students and interns in nutrition and dietetics.
-Writers focus on issues that are of interest to students, including tips about nutrition programs and internships, and recipes and nutrition advice, too.
-Email for information about how to contribute.
+Writers focus on issues that are of interest to students, including recipes as well as tips about nutrition programs and internships.
+Email for information about contributing to Student Scoop.

-What are the benefits of being a guest blogger with Food & Nutrition?
+What are the benefits of being a guest blogger with Food & Nutrition Magazine®?

-With publication on FoodandNutrition.org, posts are promoted through our social media channels — Twitter, Facebook, Pinterest, Instagram and Google+ — and featured in the print version of Food & Nutrition Magazine.
+With publication on FoodandNutrition.org, posts are promoted through our social media channels — Twitter, Facebook, Pinterest and Instagram — and are sometimes featured in the print version of Food & Nutrition Magazine®.
 Additionally, bloggers are eligible for exclusive programs, including paid recipe development opportunities, product reviews, training courses and invitations to networking events.

 But I already have a successful blog.
 Why should I participate?